IvanDeus/Flask-File-Manager-with-TinyDB-Auth/README.md

 http://localhost:5000 (or your configured port)

 ## First-Time Setup
-Access the application in your browser
+- Access the application in your browser

-Register a new user account
+- Register a new user account

-Log in with your credentials and activation code (from a local app.log file)
+- Log in with your credentials and activation code (from a local app.log file)

-Start uploading and managing files
+- Start uploading and managing files!

 ## Production Deployment
 For production environments, consider: